-Signal recruiters that your “open to new opportunities” without altering your employer.
+Signal recruiters that you are 'open to new opportunities' without altering your employer.

 13 October 2016

 LinkedIn has recently unveiled a range of updates to their platform.
 One of the most talked about changes has been the introduction of “Open Candidates”, a feature which allows job seekers to discreetly signal recruiters that they are open to new employment opportunities.

 Open Candidates keeps job searching private, solving a huge problem for jobseekers already in employment.
 Traditionally, one would need to update their headline to read “Seeking new opportunities” or something similar to attract recruiters and employers.
 The only downside, you end up announcing your situation to your whole network, including current colleagues and employer!